Ever stumble across an invention or business model you kick yourself for not thinking of first?

 An escape plan

-Other blogs do a fantastic job of describing Mont Ventoux - not least our own.
-Google a few then play a game of Ventoux Bingo (Vingo for short).
+Other blogs do a fantastic job of describing Mont Ventoux - not least our very own.
+Check a few out then play a game of Ventoux Bingo (Vingo for short).
 Epic.
 Imposing.
 Big.
 Bald.
 Windy.
 Hot.
 Lifeless.
 Lunar.
 Bookmark this page and come back when you've got a full house.

 Our holiday house near Avignon was certainly full.
-Full of in-laws, suncream, damp towels and chilled rosé.
-I wouldn't be missed for a day.
+Full of in-laws, suncream smears, damp towels and chilled rosé.
+I surely wouldn't be missed for a day.
 The only challenge was finding the right day to make my CDC attempt.
-The famed mistral was seriously gusting when we arrived so it was best to wait a while.
-The Thursday was earmarked for the CDC attempt.
+The famed mistral was seriously gusting when we arrived in Provence.
+I figured it was best to wait until a day when the surrounding cypress trees were no longer bent double.

-It's possible to rise at 3am, embark at 4am, be at the summit for dawn and wrap up the challenge before the wind has picked up and the heat of the day reaches oppressive levels.
+It's entirely possible to rise at 3am, embark at 4am, be at the summit of Ventoux for dawn and have the challenge in the can before the wind has properly picked up and the heat of the day has reached oppressive levels.
 I found that impossible.
-Still, I was up sufficiently early to have to creep out the door in darkness, two Nespressi downed and munching a stale baguette wedged open with a chock of comté cheese.
+Still, on the day I was still up sufficiently early to have to creep out the front door in darkness, two Nespressi hastily downed, munching on a semi-stale baguette wedged open with a chock of comté cheese.

-A forty-five minute drive in the car gave the sun the time it needed to rise behind the volcanic silhouette of Ventoux.
-Mine was the only vehicle in the car park just outside the small village of Bedoin, the start and finish line for my attempt.
-The next however many hours would see me rise 4443 metres in just 136 kilometres.
+A forty-five minute drive in the car gave the sun all the time it needed to rise behind the squat conical silhouette of Ventoux.
+Mine was the only vehicle in the car park just outside the small village of Bedoin, the start and finish line for my challenge.
+The next however many hours would see me ascend a total of 4443 metres in just 136 kilometres.

-I first circled the village, located a public lav, got my race card officially stamped in a newsagent's before setting out sans ceremony through the vineyards.
-The roads were quiet, the sun still low in the sky, the air still and the temperature benign.
+I first circled the village to locate a public lav, then got my race card officially stamped in a newsagent's before setting out sans ceremony through the vineyards.
+The roads were quiet, the sun low in the sky, the air still and the temperature benign.

 A first time for everything

-The road out of Bedoin rises until it reaches a gradient easy enough to make you think you should be going faster, but steep enough to ensure you don't.
-No pressing need to stand in the pedals, but no possibility of tapping out an easy rhythm.
+The road out of Bedoin rises gradually until it reaches a gradient just easy enough to make you think you should be going faster, but just steep enough to ensure you don't.
+There's no pressing need to stand in the pedals, but no possibility of tapping out an easy rhythm either.
 And in my case, the effort was just enough to bring an early twinge of hamstring cramp.

-It's all dusty road between pine trees until you get a first glimpse of the weather station at the summit.
-Just as the skyscrapers and yellow cabs of New York make you feel you're on the set of a movie, cycling up Ventoux for the first time is at once foreign but familiar.
+It's all dusty road between pine trees until you get a first glimpse of the iconic weather station at the summit.
+Just as walking among the skyscrapers and yellow cabs of New York makes you feel you're on the set of a movie, cycling up Ventoux for the first time is at once foreign but familiar.

 I'm not sure what I was expecting of Chalet Reynard.
 The restaurant nestles in the corner of a bend where cyclists are washed up like silt deposited by a river.
-In my mind's eye the eponymous Reynard (picture René from Allo Allo) would be busying himself wiping crumbs from chequered tablecloths with one of those implements resembling a silver razor clamshell.
+In my mind's eye the eponymous Reynard (I'm picturing René from Allo Allo) would be busying himself wiping crumbs from red and white chequered tablecloths with one of those implements resembling a silver razor clam shell.
 Instead I found a grey-brown building, deserted and lifeless, still mourning the passing of the ski season.

-It sits just six steep kilometres from the top, black and yellow candy canes marking either side of the road.
-It was very tempting to try and slalom around them to ease the gradient as I heaved myself uphill.
+The famous way station sits just six steep kilometres from the top, black and yellow candy canes marking either side of the road.
+It was tempting to try and slalom around them to ease the gradient as I heaved myself uphill.

 At least I thought I was atop.
 "Come on mate, nearly there" came a British voice behind me.
 I recoiled at the horrific realisation someone may have thought I'd stopped for a rest.
 An even worse thought: it may have blown my chances of getting up in under two hours.
-And the nadir: pausing the Garmin could have lost me a placing on the Strava segment.
+And the most terrible thought of all: pausing the Garmin could have lost me a placing on the Strava segment.

 Not to worry.
-Another 500m and I was posing beneath the summit sign, opposite a small souvenir shop with a dastardly 15 Euro minimum required for cards.
-There were no souvenirs suitably pocket-sized or sweat-resistant to justify the ice-cold coke I really wanted.
+Another 500m and I was posing beneath the summit sign, opposite a small souvenir shop with a dastardly 15 Euro minimum spend required on cards.
+There were no souvenirs suitably pocket-sized or sweat-resistant to justify the purchase of the ice-cold coke I really wanted.
 Such is cashless life.

 Down and out

-There's something uniquely dispiriting about dropping down a mountain knowing when you reach its foot you're going to be turning around and cycling straight back up.
-While it's usually gratifying to see people crawling in the opposite direction as you freewheel past, this time I knew they were likely fellow Club de Cinglists slowly extending their lead.
+There's something uniquely dispiriting about dropping down a mountain knowing that when you reach its foot you're going to be turning around and cycling straight back up.
+While it's usually gratifying to see people crawling in the opposite direction as you freewheel past, this time I knew they were likely fellow Club de Cinglists further ahead on their quest.

 I've always likened descending to going into debt.
 It's exhilarating while it lasts, but at some point the fun stops and you have no choice but to start making repayments or declare yourself bankrupt.
-On the descent to Malaucène, the second of the three villages at the foot of Ventoux, I took out a whopping great big interest-only mortgage on a five-bedroom, three-bathroom climb I could ill-afford, never mind furnish.
+On the descent to Malaucène, the second of the three villages at the foot of Ventoux, I took out the equivalent of a whopping great big interest-only mortgage on a five-bedroom, three-bathroom climb I could ill-afford.

-Still, there was enough credit on my card and sufficient hours in the day for one last blowout brunch, so I took a seat and savoured a coffee and croissant.
-But you can't defer a direct debit.
-Soon enough I was back on the bike, emptying my pockets of energy (and my stamped CDC race card, it turns out).
+Still, for the time being there was ample credit on my card and sufficient hours in the day for one last blowout brunch, so I took a seat and savoured a coffee and croissant.
+But soon enough I was back on the bike, emptying my pockets of energy (and my stamped CDC race card, it turns out).

 Ding ding, round two

-Beyond the numerous bike shops and the shade of the plane tree-lined avenues it gets hot, literally and figuratively.
-Apparently this is the marginally easier of the first two famed ascents, but I couldn't really distinguish them.
+Beyond the numerous bike shops and the shade of the plane tree-lined avenues it begins to heat up.
+Apparently the climb from Malaucène is the marginally easier of the first two famed ascents, but I couldn't really distinguish between them.
 Identical diabolical twins only their birth mother could separate.

-Heat and impending exhaustion made me stop occasionally and I'd long since stopped caring.
+The heat and impending exhaustion had me stopping occasionally, but I'd long since stopped caring.
 For a while I yo-yo'd with an older bloke whose wife was driving ahead in the car and waiting a few hundred yards up the road to dispense snacks, drinks and kindly words of encouragement.
 At least that's what I imagined, she was probably chiding him for being an obstinate fool.

-I found myself trying to replay the descent so I could anticipate when the steepest sections came, as if that would have made them any easier.
+I found myself trying to replay the descent so I could anticipate when the steepest sections were coming, as if that would have made them any easier.
 But it turns out one sweeping corner looks much like another when you're coming downhill at speeds over 50kph.
-It proved a futile exercise, like trying to describe a dream.
 Even now, all I can recall are disjointed fragments of road.
 Any attempt to piece them together in a coherent sequence would produce a photofit likeness no rider of the same road would recognise.

-It took two and a half hours this time to reach the summit, more than enough time to rue my decision not to swap out a semi-compact chainset for a compact.
+It took me two and a half hours to reach the summit for a second time, more than enough time to rue my decision not to swap out a semi-compact chainset for a compact.
 I wish I could say I was repenting at leisure, but it was punishingly hard work.
-The weather station felt more like a prison watchtower as I toiled in my solo chain gang.
+The weather station felt more like a prison watchtower as I toiled upwards in my solo chain gang.

-But then what do you know?
-That's me right there, stood beneath that stickered signpost for the second time, leaning on the bike for a second celebratory photo, outwardly smiling but inwardly contemplating if I had it in me to return for a third shot.
+But what do you know?
+That's me right there, stood beneath that stickered signpost once again, leaning on the bike for a second triumphant photo, outwardly smiling but inwardly contemplating if I had it in me to return for a third shot.

 Thankfully, the long run down to Sault, the third of the three basecamps, was benevolent enough to convince me it would pose no threat on the return.
-The theorem: if you need to pedal reasonably hard to achieve respectable velocity going down a hill, there's a good chance you'll be able to pedal back up it without over-exerting yourself.
+My theorem: if you need to pedal reasonably hard to achieve respectable velocity going down a hill, there's a good chance you'll be able to pedal back up it.

-Late lunch, oh yes.
 Savouring the smug satisfaction of the certain finisher, I went to town at one of the village restaurants.
 Chargrilled gammon, peppercorn sauce, salty chips, a basket of bread and a pint of coke.
 I possibly, probably, almost certainly, definitely lingered too long.
 Heaving myself up out of the wicker chair, it took a long time for the blood to make the return journey from my stomach to my limbs.

 Three times a crazy

-Every five minutes for the next hour, the peace was punctuated by a loud belch.
+Every five minutes for the next hour, the peace of the valley was punctuated by a loud belch.
 The delicate fragrance of pine and lavender was momentarily overpowered by the pungent whiff of gammony peppercorn.
 Or hang on, is that actually peppercorny gammon?

-The return to Chalet Reynard, still no René, but a bit more bustle and buzz about the place.
+I returned to Chalet Reynard.
+Still no René, but a bit more bustle and buzz about the place.
 A brief pause and then press play again.
-Only I was advancing at half-speed, frame-by-frame, with nothing but the dead weight of my legs, long-since drained of muscular power, turning the pedals to push into the head wind.
+Only now I was advancing at half-speed, frame-by-frame, with nothing but the dead weight of my legs, long-since drained of any muscular power, turning the pedals to push into the head wind.
 The photographer taking pictures from the side of the road didn't even have to break into a jog to pop his card into my jersey pocket.

-I stopped this time at the Tom Simpson memorial, puzzling at the random collection of tokens and trinkets left as a mark of respect - an inner tube? - before making one final gargantuan effort to reach the top.
+This time I made a stop at the Tom Simpson memorial, puzzling at the random collection of tokens and trinkets left as a mark of respect - an inner tube? - before making one final gargantuan effort to reach the top.
 By this time it had the feel of a fairground being packed up at the end of the day.
 There was the obligatory glory shot, this time holding three fingers up in the extremely vain hope some bystander might notice and politely enquire if the number of digits could happenchance indicate the number of ascents of the mountain I'd made that day.
 As if.

 Groucho Marx once said he wouldn't want to belong to any club that would accept him as a member.
-Tell you what, if old Groucho had squeezed himself into some lycra bib shorts and toiled up all three sides of Mont Ventoux in a day, under the sun and into the wind, he'd have worn that club badge with pride.
+I'll tell you what, if old Groucho had squeezed himself into some lycra bib shorts and toiled up all three sides of Mont Ventoux in a day, under the burning sun and into the gusting wind, he'd have worn that club badge with pride.